Want to play with more expression? Here are 5 tips for playing your saxophone more soulfully

 Fluttering, on the other hand, involves rolling your tongue whilst you play in order to achieve a sound that somewhat resembles the purring of a cat.
 In order to achieve this, though, remember to pull your tongue back so that it’s not blocked by the mouthpiece.

-To browse our range of saxophones, please click here or visit our online shop to browse our extensive range of brass instruments.
+To browse our range of saxophones, please visit the collection or visit our online shop to browse our extensive range of brass instruments.